vippsas/vipps-recurring-api/vipps-recurring-api.md

 hindrance the agreement `price` can be [updated](#update-an-agreement).

-**Please note:** Although it is _technically_ possible to increase the price 10 times, we **strongly** recommend to be as user-friendly as possible, and to make sure the user understands any changes and get updated information.
+**Please note:** Although it is _technically_ possible to increase the price 10 times, we **strongly** recommend that you are as user-friendly as possible.
+Make sure the user understands any changes and are provided with updated information.

 ### Charge descriptions